 Throughout my working life I have worked with many people who have experienced abuse, challenging relationships, stress, and illness, and gone on to develop depression, anxiety, low self- esteem, low motivation, sadness, anger, and struggle to cope with their day to day lives and relationships.
 Counselling can help overcome these difficulties by providing a safe space to explore feelings of confusion, emptiness, anger and loss and move forward.

 I am committed to constantly developing my skills and knowledge as counsellor.
-I regularly attend courses, meetings and professional development groups in order to ensure that my knowledge is up to date as much as possible, so I can give you an effective service.
+I regularly attend training so that my knowledge is up to date, so I can give you an effective service.
 Recent training includes trauma, coronavirus, pluralistic practice, bereavement and loss, and existentialism.

 British Association for Counselling & Psychotherapy